PDF417/pdf417-phonegap/README.md

 # build the project
 cordova build ios

+# add windows phone 8.0 support to the project
+cordova platform add wp8

+# build the project
+cordova build wp8

+# copy the Microblink.dll file to location in project as described above
 ```

-In **phonegap** CLI instead of "platform add" just request a build for the platform using "build android" or "build ios".
+In **phonegap** CLI instead of "platform add" just request a build for the platform using "build android" or "build ios" or "build wp8".
 You will have to do the manual steps (execute the commands starting with *android* for Android or the adding of the embedded framework in Xcode for iOS) described above to be able to do a successfull build.

 ## Usage